 The grievance and appeals policy and procedures are to ensure prompt and equitable solution of disputes of an individual student.
 Grievances and appeals are student issues of perceived injustice causing the student to believe that she/he has been unfairly placed at a disadvantage.
-Both the grievance and appeal process includes an informal and formal resolution process.
-Students are required to pursue the informal resolution process first.
-Should the informal resolution process not meet the student's satisfaction, the student is required to follow the formal process outlined below.
+Both the grievance and appeal process include an informal and formal resolution process.
+Students are required to pursue the informal resolution process not meet the student's satisfaction, the student is required to follow the formal process outlined below.

-NOTES:
+Notes:

 - 1. This policy does not apply to decisions resulting from a disciplinary action that involves the safety and well-being of a patient or other healthcare worker.
-Substance abuse policy and Dress code violations are not grievable. - 2.
-Due to the requirements of different organizations that accredit each program, parts of this policy may or may not be applicable.
+Substance abuse policy and dress code violations are not grievable. - Due to the requirements of different organizations that accredit each program, parts of this policy may or may not be applicable.
 In such cases, additional information and/or clarification will be made available to the student and can be found in each program's Student Handbook.
-In the event another resolution process applies, such as those of differing programs, regulatory provisions or otherwise, the Policy many not be available or a grievance/appeal may be ceased in order to avoid issues such as overlapping inquiries and duplication.
+When another resolution process applies due to the difference in programs at SCHS, the policy may not be available, or a grievance/appeal may be ceased.
+This is to avoid overlapping inquiries and duplication.